Wild-Minds/GesturalOrigins/README.md

 # GesturalOrigins

-Gestural Origins is a research group based at the University of St Andrews, together we explore the communication and cognition of wild apes.
+The Wild Minds Lab is based at the University of St Andrews, together we explore the communication and cognition of wild apes and other species.
+The Gestural Origins project was set up to establish a large-scale comparison of gesture in individuals, groups, generations, and species.
+Doing so required a flexible, bottom-up coding scheme that allows features of gesturing to be explored in diverse ways.
+This repo contains our coding protocol and definition sheets, video examples, and ELAN templates for different species.